warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-_Example of retrieving a list of the first five documents from a database, applying the user-created `by_title` view, using the command line:_
+_Example of using the command line to retrieve a list of the first five documents from a database,
+applying the user-created `by_title` view:_

 ```shell
 curl https://$USERNAME.cloudant.com/$DATABASE/_design/$DESIGNDOCUMENT/_view/by_title?limit=5 \